The Piano Roll is where you editing the actual notes of the song, the instrument envelopes, as well as some special effects.

 Selecting and editing notes

-You can select notes by right-clicking and dragging in the header of the piano roll.
+You can select notes by right-clicking and dragging in the header of the piano roll or anywhere in the background of the piano roll (where there is no note).
 Selected notes will appear with a thick silver border.
 Once notes are selected, then can be moved using the arrows keys (up, down, left and right).
 Holding CTRL while doing so will make the notes move by larger increments.

 Cutting, copying and pasting notes